BICENTENNIAL TRIBUTE

 K(is frazzled): God help us, Nancy - how I wish these jug-bitten scapegraces at the Devil!
 How will we ever shift them?

-N: One hour more, and we can summon the Watch (shakes head) - by heavens!
+N: One hour more, and we can summon the Nightwatch (shakes head) - by heavens!

-K: Nay - Mr. Spooney will put us on the Town if his most profitable patrons appear at Judge Jeffries petty sessions
+K: Nay - Mr. Spooney will put us on the Town if his most profitable patrons appear at Judge Jerkin's petty sessions

 K: Mr. Kinnaird? - pray, how do ye know?